Dietitian-Approved Cooking Oils: Best Healthy Options vs. Hidden Harmful Ones

 Palm oil, found in many processed foods, is high in saturated fats.
 Excessive consumption raises LDL cholesterol, increasing the risk of heart disease and other metabolic issues.

-- Health Concerns: High in saturated fats, raises bad cholesterol, linked to heart disease.
+• Health Concerns: High in saturated fats, raises negative cholesterol, linked to heart disease.

 5. Partially Hydrogenated Oils (Trans Fats)